Criminology Degree Requirements

 Students must complete 34 hours of coursework in criminology - 28 hours in core coursework and 6 hours of pertinent electives.
 Please see the degree worksheet for course requirements.

-Criminology Minor Requirements (PDF worksheet)
+Criminology Minor Requirements (worksheet for minors/majors)

 Sociology majors may not minor in criminology without a special approved degree plan constructed in consultation with the sociology undergraduate advisor.
 Note that any course applied toward the total hours of one major or minor may not also be applied toward the total credit hours of another major or minor.
 When a major or minor have courses that overlap with one another or with another major or minor, students are required to take additional course(s), as approved by the sociology undergraduate advisor.

 The Department will accept the grade of C in required and elective courses in the criminology minor but requires that the student achieve a minimum grade point average of 2.00.
 Courses taken CR/NC or Audit cannot be applied to criminology minor requirements.

 Students must complete 21 hours of coursework in criminology - 15 hours in specific coursework and 6 hours of pertinent electives.
 Please see the worksheet for course requirements.